Data Entry: Goals

 Click here for additional information about the Cash Reserve goal.

 There is a lot of flexibility in the timing of goals — use the Goal start and Goal end dates to indicate the period during which the goals will take place, and the frequency to determine when they occur.
+Users can set annual increases on vacation goals, car goals, and other goal cards.

 A couple of tips